abidsarkar/Employee-Managemet-System-MERN-Stack/README.md

 # Employee Management System
-This is a react app about EMS or employee management System
+This is a react app about EMS or employee management System .
+Create Using React